 The Dubai Municipality is required to verify your office address (the office space varies depending on the license type), and it is the tenant’s responsibility to ensure that the tenancy contract and Ejari (tenancy contract registration certificate) are in place before applying for a license.

-If you aren’t sure of the processes of setting up a business or find it too tricky, it is always good to take the help of a local Dubai based business consultant to ensure the legal issues are handled carefully.
+If you aren’t sure of the processes of incorporating up a business or find it too tricky, it is always good to take the help of a local Dubai based business consultant to ensure the legal issues are handled carefully.

 Here are the steps for the company formation in the Dubai mainland: